nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/_index.en.md

      >
      > \- [Jim Rohn](https://www.goodreads.com/quotes/364884-unless-you-change-how-you-are-you-will-always-have)

-2. to reconstruct your comfort zone
+2. you can reconstruct your comfort zone

    - try to be as simple as possible